crypdoughdoteth/Raisin-CLI/README.md

 `transfer-tkn <AMOUNT> <TOKEN> <RECIPIENT>`: Transfer any token from your keystore to an arbitrary address,

 `transfer-eth <AMOUNT> <RECIPIENT>`: Transfer Ether (or native asset) from your keystore to an arbitrary address

+TESTNET ONLY:

+`test`: mint 420 RaisinTestTokens on Sepolia to your keystore wallet